jrbarnes9/govuk-design-system/src/patterns/passwords/index.md

 You should follow this pattern whenever you need users to create or enter a password.
 Before using this pattern, you should also read the guidance on [user accounts](/patterns/create-accounts/).

+For technical considerations, you may also want to read the guidance for the [password input](/components/password-input/) component.

 ## How it works

 When using passwords in your service, you should: